 - Garner additional letters of recommendation

 - Update employment information if you were promoted

-- While updating your application, you will be asked to briefly describe the magnitude and importance of the changes you made in each section.
+- While updating your application, you will be asked to briefly describe the significance of the changes you made in each section.
 You will also be given an opportunity to articulate to the Application Committee why you feel your materials should be reassessed.

 Remember, you will need to re-finalize your application after making changes.

 Questions or Issues